What that actually means in practice

 Content refactoring: Turn thin SEO pages into reference-grade assets with definitions, decision criteria, examples, limitations, methodology, and clear source attribution.

-This is where defensible visibility accumulates.
+This is where defensible visibility comes from.
 Not from chasing every new AI feature, but from making the company easier to understand, verify, and cite than its competitors.

 Where teams get this wrong

-Most teams either panic or rebrand old SEO as GEO SEO.
+Most teams either panic or relabel old SEO as GEO SEO.
 Neither helps.
-The teams that win are the ones that tighten the system: sharper positioning, cleaner architecture, stronger external proof, and content that answers buying questions with authority.
+The teams that win fix the whole system: clearer positioning, cleaner architecture, stronger external proof, and content that answers buying questions with authority.

 1. They treat AI search like another keyword channel

-Wrong metric: Teams keep reporting rank movement while missing whether they appear in AI-generated answers for commercial, category, and comparison queries.
+Wrong metric: They keep reporting rank movement and miss whether they show up in AI-generated answers for commercial, category, and comparison queries.

 Wrong asset: They write more "what is" content when the market needs proof: use cases, integration details, pricing logic, deployment constraints, migration paths, and customer outcomes.